Canon 1D vs 700D

-The Canon EOS-1D and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were announced, respectively, in September 2001 and March 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the 700D provides 17.9 MP.
+The Canon EOS-1D and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were revealed to the public, respectively, in September 2001 and March 2013.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (700D) sensor.
+The 1D has a resolution of 4.1 megapixels, whereas the 700D provides 17.9 MP.

-The physical size and weight of the Canon 1D and the Canon 700D are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 1D and the Canon 700D is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 700D is considerably smaller (46 percent) than the Canon 1D.
 Moreover, the 700D is substantially lighter (63 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the 700D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (700D).
 You can compare the optics available in the Canon EF Lens Catalog.